Roger Shattuck

-Roger Whitney Shattuck (August 20, 1923 in Manhattan, New York – December 8, 2005 in Lincoln, Vermont) was an American writer best known for his books on French literature, art, and music of the twentieth century.
+Roger Whitney Shattuck (August 20, 1923 in Manhattan, New York – December 8, 2005 in Lincoln, Vermont) was an American writer and teacher.
+He was best known for his three books on author Marcel Proust and others on French literature, art, and music of the twentieth century.
+His biography of Proust, Marcel Proust (1975), won a National Book Award.
+He was a founding member and the second president of the anti-postmodernist literary organization the Association of Literary Scholars and Critics.

-Background and education
+Early life and education

-Born in New York City to parents Howard Francis Shattuck, a physician, and Elizabeth (Colt) Shattuck, he studied at St. Paul's School in Concord, New Hampshire before entering Yale College.
+Shattuck was born August 20, 1923 in Manhattan, New York, New York, to parents Howard Francis Shattuck, a physician, and Elizabeth (Colt) Shattuck.
+He studied at St. Paul's School in Concord, New Hampshire before entering Yale College.

-Military service in Second World War

-He left Yale to join the Army Air Corps, serving as a cargo pilot in the Pacific theater during the Second World War.
+Shattuck left Yale to join the Army Air Corps, serving as a cargo pilot in the Pacific Theater during the Second World War.
 He spoke little about his experience in the war, but tried writing about it his entire life.
-He tried capturing the moment he flew over Nagasaki with his copilot, seeing the aftermath and rubble on the ground.
+He tried capturing the moment he flew over Nagasaki, Japan with his copilot, seeing the aftermath and rubble on the ground.

 After the war, he returned to school, graduating from Yale in 1947.
-Shattuck then moved to Paris where he worked for UNESCO's film service.
+After graduation, Shattuck then moved to Paris where he worked for UNESCO's film service.
 In this capacity he came into contact with luminaries of European culture such as Jean Cocteau, Alice B. Toklas and Georges Braque, and met his future wife Nora White, a dancer with the Ballets Russes.

-Academic career
+Returning to the US, Shattuck worked in publishing at Harcourt Brace and then attended Harvard as a Junior Fellow of the Harvard Society of Fellows.

+Career

+Teaching

-Returned to New York, Shattuck worked in publishing, and later taught at Harvard University, the University of Texas at Austin, the University of Virginia, and Boston University, despite his lack of a graduate degree.
+Shattuck taught at Harvard University, the University of Texas at Austin, the University of Virginia, and Boston University, despite his lack of a graduate degree.
 He retired as a professor emeritus from Boston University in 1997.